Leonard2310/Leonard2310/README.md

-### 👋 Hi there, I’m @Leonard2310 an MSc Student in Computer Engineering, specializing in Data Engineering and Artificial Intelligence at the University of Naples "Federico II."
+### 👋 Hi there, I’m @Leonard2310, a Data Scientist at IBM and an MSc student in Computer Engineering, specializing in Data Engineering and Artificial Intelligence at the University of Naples “Federico II.”

 - 🤖 My expertise lies in **Natural Language Processing, Data Engineering, Prompt Engineering, and Computer Vision**.
 - 🚀 I'm particularly interested in **Transformer-based architectures and Large Language Models (LLMs)**, striving to push the boundaries of AI-driven solutions through state-of-the-art methodologies and research.